vaibhavkapase1302/Terraform-Infrastructure-Project/README.md

 This project is licensed under the [MIT License](LICENSE).

-Remember to replace `<repository_url>` in the "Getting Started" section with the actual URL of your GitHub repository.

 Feel free to customize the content further to provide more details about your project, its purpose, and any additional information you'd like to share.